 About the Tour

 GNT has a very special guest for our 2025 LBH Tour.
 Daniele Bolelli is a university history professor, author, martial artist and host of the incredible History on Fire podcast.
-History on Fire is the recipient of the iTunes ‘best new podcast of 2015’ and if you haven’t listened to his episodes on Crazy Horse – and a multitude of other subjects – you really should!
-History on Fire offers is an exploration of the most intense times in the history of man.
+History on Fire is the recipient of the iTunes ‘best new podcast of 2015’ and if you haven’t listened to his episodes on Crazy Horse and Sitting Bull (Crazy Horse Part 1, Part 2, Part 3 and Part 4 / Sitting Bull Part 1, Part 2, Part 3, Part 4 and Part 5 / The War for the Black Hills Part 1, Part 2 & Part 3) – and a multitude of other subjects – you really should!
+History on Fire offers an exploration of the most intense times in the history of man.
 Through the podcast, Daniele hopes to inspire you with the examination of larger than life archetypal characters full of wisdom, bravery, passion who overcame the most extreme examples of adversity in human history.

 Professor Bolelli and Geek Nation Tours will bring battlefields alive by taking you to battlefields you have always wanted to visit.
 Expect large doses of excitement and awe while you experience another of Daniele’s and History on Fire’s main concepts – that history is interesting and fun!